kainlite/rcv/cv.md

 ## Who am I?

-Hello, my name is Gabriel and I'm living in Mendoza, Argentina, I'm a seasoned systems engineer and DevOps Practitioner.
+Hello, my name is Gabriel and I'm living in Mendoza, Argentina, I'm a experienced systems engineer and DevOps Practitioner.
 I've been working implementing systems, solutions and creating different tools to help deliver software faster in a safe and secure way for the last 15 years, I'm always working on myself to get better and learn more, I'm always reading about new technologies and tools, I also put some of my ideas and tests in my blog.